bingtimren/typescript-validation-study/README.md

 JSON schema is a standard and has the support of an ecosystem - tools, libraries, tutorials, etc.

+There are converters to convert JSON schema to typescript types and converters to do the reverse.
+Since JSON schema is more expressive in specifying validation rules, to specify validation rules in typescript types, non-standard annotations are to be used in comments.
+For this reason I prefer writing schema in JSON schema and convert to typescript types.

 In my test I used:

 - ajv : used as JSON Schema validator